waveform06/Helium-Scammers/README.md

 # Helium-Scammers
-List of scammers of various types targeting Helium users and owners
+List of scammers of various types targeting Helium users and owners.
+Scams and fishing

 |Url                                                                       |Name                                                    |Type           |Official                                                                   |Update|
 |--------------------------------------------------------------------------|--------------------------------------------------------|---------------|---------------------------------------------------------------------------|------|